 Hardware Specs & Technical Breakdown

-• Air Injection™: Centrifugal air cleaning system that removes larger dust and debris particles before reaching the air filter.
+- Air Injection: Centrifugal air cleaning removes larger debris before reaching the filter

 Maintenance and Ease of Use